 Executive Order 13572 on Repression of the Syrian People.

-• Issued on April 29, 2011, the order blocks the U.S.-based property of persons determined to be responsible for human rights abuses and repression of the Syrian people.
+• The April 29, 2011 Order blocks the U.S.-based property of persons determined to be responsible for repression of the Syrian people.
 The IRGC-Qods Force (IRGC-QF), IRGC-QF commanders, and others are sanctioned under this order.